lakinduherath/Code_Assignment-Singtel/README.md

 	- This way we are able to create parrots that make sound depending on object passes & without making changes to the Parrot class itself.
 	- Parrot is maintainable in a way when it is instantiated, it need to have an object of `Sounding` type.
 No changes requeired in Parrot class.
 	  If it's Duck class, only needed is implementing `Sounding` for Duck.
 	  If it's phone class, only needed is implementing `Sounding` for Phone.

+# B
+1. In addition to the birds, can you model a fish?

+    a.
+Fishes don’t sing

+    b.
+Fishes don’t walk

+    c.
+Fishes can swim

+	- Created a Fish class by implementing `Swimming` interface.
+	- Added unit tests.